fonimus/ssh-shell-spring-boot/README.md

     # if authentication set to 'security' the AuthenticationProvider bean name
     # if not specified and only one AuthenticationProvider bean is present in the context, it will be used
     auth-provider-bean-name:
-    # optional file containing authorized public keys (standard authorized_keys format, one key per line starting with 'ssh-rsa')
+    # since 1.2.2, optional file containing authorized public keys (standard authorized_keys format, one key per line
-    # takes precedence over authentication (simple or not)
+    # starting with 'ssh-rsa'), takes precedence over authentication (simple or not)
     authorized-public-keys-file:
     # for ssh helper 'confirm' method
     confirmation-words:
     - y
     - yes
-    # set to false to disable following default built-in commands
+    # since 1.1.6, et to false to disable following default built-in commands
     default-commands:
       jvm: true
       postprocessors: true
       thread: true
+      # since 1.3.0, command which allows you to list ssh sessions, and stop them
+      manage-sessions: false
     display-banner: true
     # to use AnyOsFileValueProvider instead of spring shell FileValueProvider for all File option parameters
     # if set to false, it still can be used via '@ShellOption(valueProvider = AnyOsFileValueProvider.class) File file'
     any-os-file-provider: true
     history-file: <java.io.tmpdir>/sshShellHistory.log
-    # set to false to have one file per user (<history-directory>/sshShellHistory-<user>.log)
+    # since 1.3.0, set to false to have one file per user (<history-directory>/sshShellHistory-<user>.log)
     shared-history: true
-    # only if shared-history is set to false
+    # since 1.3.0, only if shared-history is set to false
     history-directory: <java.io.tmpdir>
     host: 127.0.0.1
     host-key-file: <java.io.tmpdir>/hostKey.ser